 Seeding and care requirements

-Seed for fall specialty radishes should be sown ½ to ¾ inch deep in furrows and thinned to 5 inches or more for larger roots.
+The seed for fall specialty radishes should be sown ½ to ¾ inch deep in furrows and thinned to 5 inches or more for larger roots.
 Timing is key, especially farther north.
 Count back from your first local frost date to ensure enough time for maturity.

 I plant fall-maturing radish crops in the wettest part of my garden.
 While not swampy, it can get muddy after a storm or if a tropical depression blows up the East Coast and dumps a load of rain on the garden.
 Success does come with very consistent irrigation, either with a drip system or overhead sprinklers in use daily.

 Late in the season, by early November, if we’ve been spared a hard freeze, I pull the crop.
 I wash and sort the roots, relegate the imperfect ones to kimchi and ferments, and store the balance in the produce drawer of the fridge for a month or two.

 Select radish varieties

 Watermelon radishes: Two suitable varieties are ‘Red Meat’ from Johnny’s Selected Seeds and ‘Mantanghong Improved’ at Kitazawa Seed Co. (kitazawaseed.com).
 Many seed sources offer types listed simply as ‘Watermelon Radishes’.